 Public health policy includes local, state, and federal policies that directly or indirectly impact the level and distribution of health in the population.
 At the Zilber School, we take a broad inter-sectoral view that includes a “Health in All Policies” approach.
-This framework recognizes that health and wellbeing are fundamentally shaped both by both health care policies (e.g., health services policy) and policies that shape the social, economic, and environmental determinants of population health.
+This framework recognizes that the level and distribution of health and wellbeing in the population are fundamentally shaped by public policies that create the social and economic conditions that underlie population health and health equity.

 What makes our program distinct?

-The Public Health Policy and Administration (PHPA) track is nationally distinct in its inter-sectoral, systems-level, and justice focused curriculum.
+The Public Health Policy & Administration (PHPA) track is nationally distinct in its inter-sectoral, systems-level, and justice focused curriculum.
 Emphasizing the social, political, and economic determinants of health, students in the PHPA track gain foundational understanding of social and policy theories, and their relevance to public health practice and policymaking in various contexts.

 The PHPA track also uniquely trains students in both quantitative, econometric policy analysis and qualitative research methods, with application to real-world public health policy problems.